yohamta/furex/README.md

 ## Button Component Example

-It's easy and straight-forward to implement a button component that works for both mouse and touch in any platform that ebiten supports.
+It's easy to implement a button component that works in any platform that is supported by Ebiten.

 [Button component example](https://github.com/yohamta/furex/blob/master/examples/shared/button.go)